arjunlimat/EbayAlert/README.md

 eBay Finding API: Sign up for an eBay developer account and obtain the necessary API credentials.
 Mailgun API: Sign up for a Mailgun account and obtain the API key and domain.

-### Update the eBay API credentials in the search_ebay function in scheduler.py.
+- Update the eBay API credentials in the search_ebay function in scheduler.py and phase2_scheduler.py.
-### Update the Mailgun API credentials and email settings in the send_email function in scheduler.py.
+- Update the Mailgun API credentials and email settings in the send_email function in scheduler.py and phase2_scheduler.py.

-### Acknowledgements
-Django Documentation
-Django Schedule Documentation
-Mail Gun Documentation

 The provided docker-compose.yml file defines three services: web, scheduler1, and scheduler2.
 Here's a breakdown of each service: